kahiga2244/news_articles/README.md

 ## User Stories

-The user would like to.... :
+You will be able to see:

-- See various news sources
+- news sources
-- Select the ones they prefer
+- Select any article
-- See the top news articles from that news source
+- Select the top news articles from that various article sites
-- See the image, description and time the news article was created Click on an article and read it fully from the news source
+- Click on an article and read it fully from the news source

 ## Installation / Setup instruction

 #### The application requires the following installations to operate

 - python3.6
-- virtualenv
+- virtualenv(name of environment)
 - pip

 #### Set Up